-A&S Personal Injury Lawyers represents persons injured in car accidents, truck accidents, motorcycle accidents, boating accidents, slip-and-fall incidents, in incidents of medical negligence or medical malpractice, in dog bite incidents, in other animal attack incidents, and in a range of other incidents in which persons are injured by the negligence of third parties.
+A&S Personal Injury Lawyers represents persons injured in car accidents, truck accidents, motorcycle accidents, boating accidents, slip-and-fall incidents, in incidents of medical negligence, in dog bite incidents, in other animal attack incidents, and in a range of other incidents in which persons are injured by the negligence of third parties.

 The firm handles cases in all 100 counties in the State of North Carolina.
 The firm brings lawsuits in all state, federal, and administrative courts.
 Where a case is brought depends on the nature of the case, the facts and law at issue, and jurisdictional and venue considerations.

 A&S Personal Injury Lawyers tailors its representation of injured persons to fit the unique needs and circumstances of each client.
 No two cases are the same, and no two clients have the same goals or expected outcome.
 The professionals at A&S Personal Injury Lawyers pride themselves on their attention to detail.
 This begins with affording attention to the most important detail of all: the interests and goals of a client.